 Receive information and be the first to know about upcoming Nature Connection Walks.
 About once a month, an e-mail will arrive that will include special subscriber deals, announcements and more.
 Join the movement towards a nature based way of living today!

-Duncan is a Certified Nature & Forest Therapy guide living and working in Vermont.
-As an interdisciplinary thinker, Duncan has accrued his experience and knowledge from improvisational and film Meisner based acting, teaching, producing original theater, painting & sculpting, horticulture, land management and music.
-Duncan grew up on the shores of Lake Champlain in rural Vermont where his deep connection to Nature was formed.
-After receiving his Nature & Forest Therapy Guide Certification from ANFT in 2015, he began his official practice in New York City guiding the first Forest Bathing groups in Central Park.
-He worked as a Horticulturalist for the NYC parks Department and co-created the first shinrin-yoku forested walking trail on Randall’s Island.
-He moved back to Vermont in 2015 and began his work with the Intervale Center growing and planting native trees and stewarding the land.
-He now serves on the South Burlington Natural Resource Committee and is a board member of the South Burlington Land Trust.
-He is part of the UVM Integrative Health Practitioner Network and frequently conducts Forest Therapy walks throughout the beautiful state with his organization, Nature Connection Guide.
+CERTIFIED NATURE & FOREST THERAPY GUIDE Duncan is a Certified Nature & Forest Therapy guide living and working in Vermont.
+He grew up on the shores of Lake Champlain where his deep connection to Nature was formed.
+Following his passion for art, he moved to NYC where he lived and worked as a professional actor for 14 years.
+Nature called him to become a horticulturist so he transitioned to become a NYC parks department gardener which lead him to a life of nature (re) connection.
+After receiving his Nature & Forest Therapy Guide Certification from the Association of Nature and Forest Therapy (ANFT) in 2015, he began his practice in New York City guiding the first forest bathing groups in Central Park.
+He then moved back to his home state in Vermont in 2015 and began his work with the Intervale Center growing and planting native trees where he now serves as the Land Stewardship Coordinator.
+As a wellness practitioner, he is part of the UVM Integrative Health Practitioner Network and frequently conducts forest bathing experiences throughout Vermont and the world, in-person and online with his organization, Nature Connection Guide.

 Leave a Reply